 Next, make your way to the Foothills Visitor Center.
-This is a good time for a bathroom break and to pick up a trail map.
-Now is the time to purchase a Passport to Your National Park book and get your Jr. Ranger Booklets if you haven't already done so.
-Don't forget to get your passport marked at each National Park visitor center you visit.
+This is a good time for a bathroom break and to pick up a trail map if you didn’t bring one.
+Now is also the time to purchase a Passport to Your National Park book and get your Jr. Ranger Booklets if you haven’t already done so.
+Don’t forget to get your passport marked at each National Park visitor center you visit.

 The Hunt For Giant Trees!

-Now, begin your way into the park along the curvy General’s hwy climbing to an elevation of 6400 feet on the hunt for the GIANT TREES!
-Feel free to stop and stretch as often as your time will allow.
-Our first glimpses of the trees occurred in the Giant Forest!
-We simply had to pull the car over for a few pictures!
-The kids had a great deal of fun playing chase and hide and seek behind the giant trees while dad and I took photos and video.
+Now begin your way into the park along the curvy General’s Hwy to an elevation of 6400 feet and start hunting for the GIANT TREES!
+Stop often to stretch and take in the amazing scenery.
+Our first glimpse of the giant trees occurred in the Giant Forest!
+We had to pull the car over for a few pictures!
+The kids had a loads of fun playing hide and seek behind the giant trees.
+Dad and enjoyed taking pics and video.

 Detour For The Iconic Tunnel Log

-Before you reach your next stop, consider detouring to the left on Crescent Meadow Rd to experience driving the car through the famous Tunnel Log.
-This is surely an iconic experience everyone must have!
+Before you reach your next stop, detour to the left on Crescent Meadow Rd to experience driving the car through the famous Tunnel Log.
+This is an iconic experience everyone must have!

-Then head back onto General’s Hwy to the Giant Forest Museum, where you can watch a video, explore more of the forest, and take some more great photos with these magnificent trees.
-This might also be a good place to break for a picnic lunch.
+Now, back onto General’s Hwy to the Giant Forest Museum, where you can watch a video, explore more of the forest, and take some more great photos.
+This is also a good place to break for a picnic lunch.

 General Sherman Tree and Trail

-After a nice break and chance for the kids to run off some energy, get back in the car and make your way to see the General Sherman Tree!
+After a nice break and chance for the kids to run off some energy, get back in the car toward the General Sherman Tree!

-Once you arrive, there is parking located off of Wolverton Road.
-After parking, follow the trail down 200 feet on the General Sherman Trail.
+Once you arrive and park in the lot located off of Wolverton Road, follow the trail down 200 feet on the General Sherman Trail.
 While there are a few stairs, the trail is paved and navigable for most ages.
 There are benches and information signs located along the trail.
 There is also separate handicap accessible parking for those unable to walk the trail.
 Both parking areas provide restroom facilities.